hbcheng7/CSE185_FinalProject/README.md

 ```bash
 python peakFinder.py lab5-benchmark/tagdirs/Sox2/ lab5-benchmark/tagdirs/input/ -O example.bed
 ```
 Compare the BED file output by loading it in IGV to visualize peak locations.
-See # Benchmarking for more details
+See # Benchmarking for more details.
+NOTE: The tag directory that we have in the benchmark only has two files, this is because our github cannot support files that are too big, bigger than 25 MB.

 # File Format:
 The output file format is going to be a BED file.
 For each peak, it will give the chromosome number, a start and end position, as well as their respective p-values.